Lesser Town Bridge Towers Malostranské mostecké věže

 Visitor rules – download HERE

 Tip – Get a discount of CZK 50 on the historical tram line 42 ticket when you present your ticket from one of the towers managed by Prague City Tourism a.s. (valid only on the day of your visit; does not apply to group school tickets, tickets from lecture programs and special PCT events).
-The discount applies only to tickets purchased directly in the historical tram line 42 (in operation Sat, Sun and holidays 10:00-18:00).
+The discount applies only to tickets purchased directly in the historical tram line 42.
 Card payment only.
 The discount also applies to each person under a family ticket.

 You can also get a 20% discount on entry to one of the towers managed by Prague City Tourism a.s. on the day of your ride when you present your historical tram line 42 ticket (does not apply to Multi-ticket “9 objects in 365 days”).